SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on August 18:
+Certainly!
+Here are some notable events in U.S. history that occurred on August 18:

-- **1858**: The first transcontinental telegraph is completed in the United States, connecting the nation's east and west coasts line.
+- **1846**: The United States declared war against Mexico.
+This conflict would lead to significant territorial gains for the U.S.

-- **1920**: The 19th Amendment to the Constitution is certified, granting women the right to vote in the United States.
+- **1920**: The 19th Amendment to the United States Constitution was certified, granting women the legal right to vote.

-- **1940**: The first mass production of the frequency-modulated (FM) radio begins in the USA.
+- **1963**: The singer and civil rights activist, Marjorie Wright, introduced the successful judicial decision in the case

-- **
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. ✨🌟 You are stronger than you think! 💪😊"
+"Embrace the beautiful chaos of life and let your light shine brighter every day! ✨🌈✨"